Entyloma ageratinae: Further distribution

 Following successful uses of E. ageratinae as a biological control agent in Hawaii and New Zealand, the species was a candidate for similar projects in Australia, but these were never implemented.
 Without being intentionally introduced, the fungus was identified on mistflower leaves near Lamington National Park on 21 October 2010.
-Further surveys found that the fungus had become endemic to the northern and central coast in New South Wales, though it had not spread to the south.
-The fungus was present along much of Australia’s eastern coast, though largely confined to Queensland and New South Wales.
+Further surveys found that the fungus had naturalized on the northern and central coast in New South Wales, though it had not spread to the south.
+The fungus was present along much of Australia's eastern coast, though largely confined to Queensland and New South Wales.
 Specimens have also been identified on Norfolk Island.
 In May 2011, further A. riparia plants in New South Wales were intentionally inoculated after host-specificity tests found the fungus was highly specific and did not pose a threat to native flora.
 These tests found that the pathogen only posed an additional threat to A. adenophora, which is also invasive in the region.
 By July 2012, the plant cover of A. riparia had decreased at tests sites in New South Wales and Queensland by an average of over 60%.